tm4rtin17/Password_Strength_Checker/README.md

 ## Future Improvements
 - Update password strength to a score based system to eliminate "hard coding" password requirements.
-- Break logic into smaller functions to make the code more maintainable.
-- Optimize re-runs by giving users the option to exit the program by typing "exit" at any time.
-- Simplify variable naming

 ---

 ## License